ackle-dev/UaaS/README.md

 (It's not *really* an XaaS, but it runs an HTTP server and returns uwuified text, so close enough.)

+There's an [uwuified version of this README](./WEADME.md).
+I'm too lazy to preserve the shell commands and links.
+Besides, it's funnier this way.

 ## Installation:

 Install from crates.io: